bk/wmk/readme.md

   default.
 The target filename will be `index.html` in a directory corresponding to the basename of the markdown file, unless `pretty_path` in the metadata is `false` (in which case only the extension is replaced).
-The converted content will be passed to the Mako template as the context variable `CONTENT`, along with other metadata.
+The converted content will be passed to the Mako template as a string in the context variable `CONTENT`, along with other metadata.
 A YAML datasource can be specified in the metadata block as `LOAD`; the data in this file will be added to the context.

 - `data`: YAML files for additional metadata.